The link to the author’s page has been copied.

 How does it work?
 Most flavour molecules dissolve only in alcohol, not in water or fat.
 Therefore, by adding just a little alcohol, you can “unlock” ingredients that would otherwise remain muted.

-In addition, cooking with Nemiroff affects the physical properties of foods.
-Vodka prevents excessive gluten formation in dough.
-It tenderises meat and helps create delicate emulsions in sauces.
+In addition, cooking with Nemiroff affects the physical properties of foods:

 How to Use Vodka in Cooking

-There are countless ways when people can experience how to use vodka in cooking, from simple desserts to complex meat dishes.
+There are countless ways to bring vodka into your cooking, from simple desserts to complex meat dishes.
 British chefs often use vodka for flambéing, in homemade tinctures for baking, and even when salting salmon.
 It is important to keep in mind that moderation and knowledge of when to add the drink during cooking are key.

 Vodka in Sauces and Cream-Based Dishes